colinmollenhour/Cm_Diehard/README.md

 ## Hit Rate Monitor

 Redis can be used for monitoring the hit-rate of the cache on the Revalidate backend and the Local backend.
-To enable this feature you must have Credis_Client present in your lib directory:
+To enable this feature you must have [Credis_Client](https://packagist.org/packages/colinmollenhour/credis) installed.

-    git clone git://github.com/colinmollenhour/credis.git lib/Credis

-Then setup your configuration in app/etc/local.xml:
+Then set up your configuration in `app/etc/local.xml`:

 ```xml
 <!-- CONFIG -->